 For this low carb chicken tender recipe, you will need:

-- cooking oil – is used to coat the chicken strips for a lightly crispy exterior
+- cooking oil – is used to coat the chicken strips for a lightly crispy exterior.
+You can also use olive oil, avocado oil, or even coconut oil.

-- Cajun seasoning – how to make your own Cajun seasoning is below.
+- Cajun seasoning – this is great for adding bold flavor and a hint of heat.
+If you don’t have one, check out how to make your own Cajun seasoning below.

 There’s no need for another store bought pre-made packaged spice mix blend!
 Make your own Cajun seasoning with these spice rack staples: